-Traveling as a couple can be exciting as any other way of traveling.
-This could be your chance to meet your partner even better, to share great moments together and make your relationships stronger.
+Traveling as a couple can be as exciting as any other way of traveling.
+This could be your opportunity to get to know your partner even better, to share great moments together and make your relationships stronger.
 Yes, we are talking about living with each other 24/7 and taking care of each other all the time.

 You are probably asking yourself would it be hard to compromise, are you flexible enough or what if you would like to be alone.
 Traveling as a couple can be really great experience but it can also be very stressful.
-It all depends on your expectations and on how did you plan your trip – as a team or just one of you made all the decisions?
+It all depends on your expectations and on how you planned your trip – as a team or did one of you make all the decisions?

 To help you out here are the most common situations and doubts that may occur when you are traveling as a couple.